Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: CFT Amplitudes in Minkowski Limits

 \section{CFT Amplitudes in Minkowski Limits}

 Minkowski scattering kinematics has often been illustrated schematically by the use of a light-cone diagram, e.g. Fig. \ref{fig:DLC-limit}.
 This necessarily requires adopting a Lorentzian signature.
-However, this illustration requires specifying a frame and it also lacks precision since the diagram involves {\it non-causal scattering regions} \cite{Cornalba:2006xm,Cornalba:2008qf,Brower:2014wha,Raben:2018rbn,simmons2018spacetime,kravchuk2018light}.
+However, this illustration necessitates specifying a frame and it also lacks precision since the diagram involves several causal configurations of the four points which are physically distinct \cite{Cornalba:2006xm,Cornalba:2008qf,Brower:2014wha,Raben:2018rbn,simmons2018spacetime,kravchuk2018light}.
+It is therefore important to make precise the frame of reference that we shall use by setting up an explicit coordinate representation.

-The main goal of this section is to introduce a new set of group theoretically motivated conformal invariant variables, $(w,\sigma)$.
-This allows a more precise specification for the \emph{causal scattering} regions for (\ref{eq:scausality}) and (\ref{eq:ucausality}).
-This also prepares us for an embedding space treatment in the subsequent sections.
+The main goal of this section is to introduce this frame via a new set of group theoretically motivated conformal invariant variables, $(w,\sigma)$.
+These variables defined in terms of $\sqrt u$-$\sqrt v$ by Eq. (\ref{eq:newvariables}), cover the whole $\sqrt u$-$\sqrt v$ plane, Fig. \ref{fig:crsym}.
+They help us generalize the radial quantization picture used commonly in Euclidean CFTs to the Lorentzian limit.
+This allows a more precise specification for the regions of interest such as those specified by Eqs. (\ref{eq:scausality}) and (\ref{eq:ucausality}).
+This shall also prepare us for an embedding space treatment in the subsequent sections when we make the group theoretic meaning of these variables explicit.